ARIZONA TERMITE AUTHORITY HUB

 Mud tubes (subterranean)

-Wings / swarmers
+Wings / termite swarmers

 Drywood termite frass pellets on floor near baseboard